cpennington/cpennington.github.io/posts/memsee-pt1.md

 while the global `ModuleStore` was being initialized.
 As a result, it couldn't retrieve the as-yet incomplete global copy of the `ModuleStore`, and created a new one instead.

-[The solution](https://github.com/edx/edx-platform/pull/6892) to the leak involved removing the static creation of `LmsModuleSystem` from the old OpenEndedResponse code.
+[The solution][] to the leak involved removing the static creation of `LmsModuleSystem` from the old OpenEndedResponse code.

-In part 2, I'll detail how I debugged linear memory growth in our offline grading process.
+In [part 2][], I'll detail how I debugged linear memory growth in our offline grading process.

 [edx-platform]: https://github.com/edx/edx-platform
 [meliae]: https://pypi.python.org/pypi/meliae